blindnet-io/product-management/specifications/frd/README.md

 #### FR-DCI-003

-The component MUST allow a Data Consumer to view a list of all new and processed privacy requests.
+The Component MUST allow a Data Consumer to view a list of all new and processed Privacy Requests.
 This list MAY be sorted in ascending or descending order by date received.

 ### Privacy Request Computation Engine

-**TBD: handling real data access for certaing types of Privacy Requests** **TBD: handling Provenance**
+**TBD: handling real data access for certain types of Privacy Requests** **TBD: handling Provenance**
 **TBD: handling Retention Policies**

 #### FR-PRCE-001

-The Component MUST receive Privacy Requests from other components (or other Systems) expressed in a machine-readable format using [PRIV][PRIV].
+The Component MUST receive Privacy Requests from other Components (or other Systems) expressed in a machine-readable format using [PRIV][PRIV].

-Depending on the type of a Privacy Request, the requesting party migh need to authenticate.
+Depending on the type of a Privacy Request, the requesting party might need to authenticate.

-#### FR-PRCE-
+#### FR-PRCE-002

-The Component MUST authenticate incoming requests.
+The Component MUST authenticate incoming Privacy Request.

 Authentication is done through blindnet tokens.
 Two types of tokens exist: